-When will nation have 'China pe Charcha'?
+When will nation have 'China pe charcha'?
 Congress president Kharge asks PM Modi | Politics

 Congress general secretary communications Jairam Ramesh said in a statement that it is the political duty and moral responsibility of the prime minister to share his ''mann ki baat'' on the seven questions posed to him by his party.

+Party leader Rahul Gandhi, at a press conference on Friday on the sidelines of his Bharat Jodo Yatra, said the government was sleeping while China was preparing for war.

+Gandhi's remarks evoked sharp reactions from the BJP, which said Gandhi was trying to create a misconception in the country and lowering the morale of the armed forces.

-''The nation wants to know...why are you insisting that there should be no debate in Parliament on the border situation and the challenges we face from China,'' he asked.
+In his statement, Ramesh asked the prime minister, ''The nation wants to know...why are you insisting that there should be no debate in Parliament on the border situation and the challenges we face from China.''

 ''You have met the top Chinese leadership an unprecedented 18 times and recently shook hands with Xi Jinping in Bali.
 China launched an incursion into Tawang shortly thereafter and continues to unilaterally alter the border situation.
 Why are you not taking the nation into confidence?'' the Congress leader asked.